Fine Art A Level

-A minimum of five GCSEs at grade 4+/C+ or above, including English Language and a grade 4+/C+ or above in a Art and Design subject.
-Those who have not studied a GCSE Art & Design subject should be able to demonstrate their interest and ability through a visual portfolio that may include a variety of media, as well as examples of observational drawing.
+A minimum of five GCSEs at grade 4 or above, including English Language and an Art or Design subject.
+Those who have not studied a GCSE Art or Design subject should be able to demonstrate their interest and ability through an informal interview with the subject tutor, and the presentation of a visual portfolio that may include a variety of media, as well as examples of observational drawing.

 Skill Building and Portfolio Development.
-You will experiment with a wide range of media and explore different areas within Fine Art, including Painting, Collage, Printmaking and 3D Construction, as well as developing a wide and varied approach to Drawing.
-Students are encouraged and taught good sketchbook practice, involving visual research, developing a thread of visual ideas and refining these down to a sophisticated final outcome.
+You will experiment with a range of media and explore different areas within Fine Art, including painting, collage, printmaking, and 3D construction, as well as developing a varied approach to drawing.
+You will be taught good sketchbook practice, involving visual research, developing a thread of visual ideas, and refining these into a sophisticated final outcome.

 See how an apprentice can help your business.